simun-ivanac/simun-ivanac/README.md

 ## About me

 I’m a software engineer with years of experience in developing web applications.
-I'm also very simple to understand.
+I'm also very easy to understand.

 I love:
 - solving problems,